-(3) Represents \$75,000 paid to Mr. Miller in consideration for providing strategic advisory services to the Company during the year ended December 31, 2017.
+- (1) Our non-employee directors did not receive any cash payments as compensation for their service on our Board for Fiscal 2018. - (2) Mr. Miller intends to resign from the Board contingent upon and effective immediately prior to the effectiveness of the registration statement to which this prospectus forms a part. - (3) Represents \$75,000 paid to Mr. Miller in consideration for providing strategic advisory services to the Company during the year ended December 31, 2018.
 Such payments were unrelated to those services he provided to us as a director on our Board.